 Now let’s be honest, the main thing stopping you from going out and knockin’ off a bank tomorrow is the fear of the State.
 Not because you’re a nice guy or the better angels of your nature are advising otherwise.
 It’s the fear of the State.
 Pinker proves it, but just won’t say it.
 He provides graphs, stats, extensive references to facts on facts, examining and synthesizing a boatload of theory and historical data, a fucking tour-de-force on the proofs of declining violence in the modern era, all organized into an unbelievably intelligent and compelling study and to be honest, he did an excellent job, but he won’t admit to what it all means: everybody fears the State.

-It could be because Pinker is just a very peachy guy with a linear view of history and an idealistic view of the future; and who swears the world is not going to Hell in a handbag again, but rather towards the Bonobo Masturbation Society.
-He cherry picks for acts of kindness, friendly trade, mindfulness or being mindful, but when he asks himself why Peter and Paul are no longer trying to ice each other for the pay, his answer is not because Peter and Paul are just good guys with better angels and less beef nowadays, but rather that Peter and Paul are well aware of the consequences of their actions and the chances of facing punishment from the State.
+It could be because Pinker is just a very peachy guy with a linear view of history and an idealistic view of the future; and who swears the world is not going to Hell in a handbag this time.
+So he cherry picks for acts of kindness, friendly trade, mindfulness or being mindful, etc., but when he asks himself why Peter and Paul are no longer trying to ice each other for the pay, his answer is not because Peter and Paul are just good guys with better angels and less beef nowadays, but rather that Peter and Paul are well aware of the consequences of their actions and the chances of facing punishment from the State.